 - Nurse Research scientists who conduct pain and symptom management research through basic science, and clinical research.

-Symptom Science is proud to announce the following award opportunities to the RIG membership:
+The Symptom Science RIIG is proud to announce the following award opportunities to the RIIG membership:

 - Distinguished Researcher Award